artsy/relay-workshop/README.md

 These exercises have been built in support of new engineers at Artsy; thus they are based on code that looks like ours.
 Relay recently released version 11, including hooks, but neither [Artsy's web app](https://github.com/artsy/force) nor [mobile app](https://github.com/artsy/eigen) are running it yet.

 When our codebase is updated to use a newer version of Relay, we'll update these exercises as well.

+### What do I do if I run into roadblocks?

+There are `Common Mistakes` listed at the bottom of many of the instructions, so be sure to check those out if you run into roadblocks.
+If you still are blocked, open an issue.